Nesasio/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple 2 player TicTacToe game made in Python
+Tic-Tac-Toe is a two player game of the same name made in python using PyGame.